 RSA SecurID Access goes to the first rule set and uses the Target Population field to determine if the rule set applies to all users or only to users who match LDAP user attribute criteria.

-- RSA SecurID Access uses the Access field to determine if that user population is allowed or denied or determined based on contextual conditions.
+RSA SecurID Access uses the Access field to determine if user access is allowed or denied or determined based on contextual conditions.

 RSA SecurID Access uses the Additional Authentication field to determine if additional authentication is required.
 Contextual conditions may be used to filter designated groups of users or require them to use different authentication methods.

 If multiple rule sets are used, RSA SecurID Access continues to process each one in sequence.